CESNET/Nemea-Framework/libtrap/README.ifcspec.md

 ```
 ./my_module -i "t:localhost:12345,b:,t:23456:5"
 ```
-The input interface will connect to localhost:12345.
-The first output interface is unused (all data send there will be dropped), the second output interface will provide data on port 23456, to which another module can connect its input interface.
+The input interface will connect to localhost:12345 (TCP).
+The first output interface is unused (all data send there will be dropped), the second output interface will provide data on TCP port 23456, to which another module can connect its input interface.

 nfdump_reader module that reads nfdump file and drops records via Blackhole IFC type: